SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 - Diverging files are easily reintegrated with a **merge** algorithm.
 - The complete project history is available to **checkout**.

 Note, version control works really well with text.
-Non-textual components of your project (e.g. large or binary data) need advanced treatment.
+Non-textual components of your project (e.g. large or binary data) rarely live in a repository.

 ===